teng-gao/mitodrift/README.md

 # MitoDrift

-MitoDrift reconstructs single-cell lineage relationships from mitochondrial DNA (mtDNA) mutations by modeling heteroplasmy drift and measurement noise with a Wright–Fisher hidden Markov Tree (WF-HMT). {add a sentence about the algorithm-EM, MCMC}.
-It produces **confidence-calibrated phylogenies** with posterior clade support, and downstream summaries such as confidence-trimmed trees and clone partitions.
-Inputs are mtDNA allele counts from single-cell genomics assays that capture mtDNA variation (e.g., mtscATAC-seq, MAESTER, ReDeeM).
+MitoDrift reconstructs single-cell lineage relationships from mitochondrial DNA (mtDNA) mutations by modeling heteroplasmy drift and measurement noise with a Wright–Fisher hidden Markov Tree (WF-HMT).
+The inference pipeline performs maximum likliehood estimates of drift, mutation, and error rates via expectation-maximization (EM), and then performs phylogenetic MCMC to quantify uncertainty in tree topology.
+MitoDrift produces **confidence-calibrated phylogenies** with posterior clade support, and downstream summaries such as confidence-trimmed trees and clone partitions.
+Inputs can be mtDNA allele counts from any single-cell genomics assays that capture mtDNA variation (e.g., mtscATAC-seq, MAESTER, ReDeeM).

 ---